 The portion of the Lake Thunderbird Watershed that is in the City of Norman MS4 boundary was evaluated.
 The critical Norman sub-watersheds where the most TSS and nutrients originate were assessed and discussed in Section 4.0.
 Figure 10 provides a map of the ranking of critical sub-watersheds, which will be the main focus of load reduction goals for the watershed.
 Based on the assessment findings (Sections 4.0) potential sources of pollution and their risk level in each of the sub-watersheds delineated and analyzed are presented below.
-Risk level was assigned based on matrix scoring, field observations and interpretation of GIS data.
+Risk level was assigned based on matrix scoring (see Table 18 and Table 19), field observations and interpretation of GIS data.